viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 If you explore the tutorial code, you will notice that some words or phrases are keywords when heard after "Rosey", and will trigger specific behavior.
 For example, there are a number of commands that will cause the rover to move - like *"move forward"*, *"turn left"*, *"spin"*.

 If you ask *"what do you see"*, it will use the rover's camera and a machine learning model to view the world, classify what it sees, and then read an OpenAI-generated response about what it sees.
-A "mood" will also be selected at random, and the response will be generated with that mood.
+Also, a "mood" will be selected at random, and the response will be generated with that mood.

 <img src="../img/ai-integration/yoda.jpeg"  style="float:left;margin-right:20px;margin-left: 0px;" alt="Viam Rover Rosey." title="Viam Rover Rosey." width="300" />